Features¶

 Task Management¶

-Every Light instance includes task management that automatically adapts to your environment:
+Every Light instance includes task management that automatically adapts to your environment (asyncio or threading):

 from busylight_core import Light, NoLightsFoundError